mikeprivette/mikeprivette.github.io/README.md

 Mike sees himself as a technology generalist who just so happened to work in the cybersecurity field.
 Mike's approach to leading and building technology organizations focuses on the operational flow of work, the end-user experience, and customer service.

 Mike knows that technology alone does not solve most problems.
 Applying the right combination of soft skills, attitude, and motivation to the problem-solving process is often more important than the technology.
-Aligning on a shared vision helps smooth the path the technology enablement.
+Strong communication and aligning on a shared vision helps smooth the path with technology enablement.

 ## Advising